anestisFoul/pageCRUDApp/README.md

 # pageCRUDApp
-CRUD App for managing Responsive Pages with React & Redux
+CRUD App for managing Responsive Pages of a Website with React & Redux

 *run npm install in project folder to install dependencies